bgrabitmap/bgracontrols/docs/readme.txt

 == DT Analog Controls ==
 - From http://forum.lazarus.freepascal.org/index.php/topic,19700.msg118916.html#msg118916 Author digeo.
 - Changes: changed icon folder and components tab in register procedure, removed package units to add all the units in the bgracontrols package.

+== Etc ==
+- There is a lot of stuff in this package and a lot of people that helped in the making of this code.
+Thanks to all of them.